 Had you heard of sachets for closets before?
 I hope you enjoyed learning how to make lavender sachets with essential oil.
-Do you think you will give these homemade closet and drawer sachets a try?
+Do you think you will give these homemade closet sachets and drawer sachets a try?
 These little lavender sachets are so easy to assemble and the hint of fragrance lasts for quite a while!
 You can easily refresh the scent by just adding a few more drops of lavender to the same cotton round pads.

 Keep your closet smelling lovely and fresh all year long with these DIY Essential Oil Drawer Sachets.
 Don’t you just love the scent of lavender?
 Will you make one of an essential oil sachet?
 Let me know what you think #familyfocusblog!